-GBSS believes all low-risk women should be offered the opportunity to have a sensitive test to detect GBS carriage late in pregnancy.
+GBSS believes all pregnant women should be informed about group B Strep and that all low-risk women should be offered the opportunity to have a sensitive test for the detection of GBS carriage late in pregnancy.

-However, there are three different tests for GBS carriage and it is important to know which you are being offered.
+In the UK, three different tests for GBS carriage may be used and it is important to know which is being offered.

-This is the method the NHS usually offers, when testing is offered at all.
-Usually only a vaginal (and often a high vaginal) swab is taken.
-This is less effective then swabs taken from the lower vagina and rectum at detecting group B Strep.
-In the laboratory, the cells from the swab are transferred onto a dish or ‘plate’ containing agar (a growth medium) and after 24 and 48 hours incubation, the plate is examined to see if GBS has grown.
+This is the method generally used in the NHS when investigations are undertaken as a result of, say, vaginal symptoms.
+It was not specifically designed to detect group B Strep and is not a sensitive test for this purpose.
+Usually only a vaginal (and often a high vaginal) swab is taken and sent to the laboratory.
+There the cells from the swab are transferred onto a dish or ‘plate’ containing agar (a growth medium) and after 24 and 48 hours incubation, the plate is examined to see if GBS has grown.

-A positive result using this test method is highly reliable – there are very few falsely positive results.
-But it is not a particularly sensitive test and gives a high proportion of falsely negative results – it will only detect GBS in around 50% of cases where it is there.
-(This is because this test is unselective - other bacteria present on the swab may outgrow and 'swamp' the GBS sample.)
+A negative result using this method is not very reliable - it gives a high proportion of falsely negative results.
+GBS will be isolated in only around 50% of cases where the Mum is carrying GBS as the swab was taken.
+This test is unselective - other bacteria present on the swab may outgrow and 'swamp' the GBS sample.

 Many health professionals and most pregnant women are unaware of just how high the false-negative rate is for these tests.

-The ECM test, recognised as the ‘gold standard’ for detecting GBS, is highly reliable.
-Research has showed that, when the ECM test was performed within 5 weeks of delivery, a negative result was 96% predictive of not carrying GBS at delivery (4% of women acquired carriage between the test and giving birth) and a positive result was 87% predictive of carrying GBS at delivery (13% of women lost carriage between performing the test and giving birth).
+The ECM test, recognised as the ‘gold standard’ for detecting GBS, is highly sensitive.
+Research has shown that, when the ECM test is properly performed within 5 weeks of delivery, a negative result was 96% predictive of not carrying GBS at delivery (4% of women acquired carriage between the test and giving birth) and a positive result was 87% predictive of carrying GBS at delivery (13% of women lost carriage between performing the test and giving birth).
 The test can be done earlier, but then isn’t as reliable at predicting colonisation status at delivery.
 It can be done later, but the chance of the baby arriving before the result increases.

 PCR Testing is rapid, and could potentially be used as a point-of-care test

 This test method may be as sensitive as the ECM test.
-It's biggest advantage however, is that the results can be obtained much quicker, as the sample incubation is not needed, however expensive equipment is required to process the swabs.
-If the sample turnaround times could be reduced further and the cost of the equipment lowered, this could in the future be used to determine carriage status upon admission to the labour ward (a point-of-care diagnostic).
+It's biggest advantage however, is that the results can be obtained much more quickly, although expensive equipment is required to process the swabs.
+If the sample turnaround times could be reduced still further and the cost of the equipment lowered, this could in the future be used to determine carriage status upon admission to the labour ward (a point-of-care test).

 This method is approved by the Federal Drug Administration (FDA) in the USA and Health Canada, and bears the CE Mark for the detection of GBS (having the CE mark means that the test is approved for use in any European country).
 However, this test method has not been validated for use in the UK.